-To get an upgraded room every time all you have to do is……….. pay for it. 😉
+To get an upgraded room every time all you have to do is….pay for it. 😉

 What, were you expecting some magic system?
-Maybe a codeword or secret handshake that only internet bloggers know about?
+Maybe a code word or secret handshake that only internet bloggers know about?
 Well yeah, that would be pretty cool.
 And don’t get me wrong; according to the internet, there are a million different ways for you to score an upgraded room.
 Here’s a list of some of the most commonly shared “secrets”:

 Get there early.
 Get there late.
 Email the hotel.
 Call the hotel.
 Send a message on Twitter.
 Be extra nice when you arrive.
 Look the part of a business traveler.
 Look like you’ve just had a hard travel day.
 Drop a hint that it’s a special occasion (even if it’s not).
 Pass the desk clerk a $20 with your ID (this one is usually reserved for Vegas hotels but can work anywhere).
-You could always be “that guy” and blatantly say that you want one of their good rooms and not the ones they give to people who don’t know any better.
+You could always be “that guy” and blatantly say that you want one of their good rooms, not the one they give to people who don’t know any better.

 Know what?
 I bet that every one of these tricks has worked for someone at some time.
 I mean, even I’ve occasionally scored an upgraded room for free, usually when I don’t need one.
 I typically don’t need a better room than what I’ve booked.
 I’m sure I’ve even sometimes gotten an upgraded room and didn’t know it.
 Maybe I’ve gotten a larger “executive” room or a room on a higher floor.
 If the hotel staff didn’t mention it, I wouldn’t even notice.